Iván Casado

-Iván Casado Ortiz (born 6 July 1993) is a Spanish footballer who plays as a central defender for Murcia.
+Iván Casado Ortiz (born 6 July 1993) is a Spanish footballer who plays as a central defender for Salamanca UDS.

 Career

 Born in Dueñas, Palencia, Castile and León, Casado finished his formation at Real Valladolid, and made his senior debuts with the reserves in the 2012–13 campaign in Tercera División.

 Casado played his first match as a professional on 7 June 2015, starting in a 4–2 home loss against UE Llagostera in the Segunda División championship.